LuisxSullivaN/nasa_mars_rover_photos/README.md

 This is an example project required for the SDJS Course at Enroute.

+Note: I struggled a bit with the project set up and all the monorepo stuff as well as setting up the tests configs.
+That costed time so I decided to leave this project in this functional state.

 ## Stack

 * [Turborepo](https://turborepo.org/): Monorepo management and build tool.
 I already had used Nx in the past so I wanted to give turborepo a try.